tmanbarton/cs314Project/reports/design.md

      - Also adds icon that allows users to save/export trips
           - Icon opens modal with name, load, and save trip options
 - Extending existing list items to include a running distance
-- Adding a total distance traveled componet to the list
+- Adding a total distance traveled component to the list

 ![sprint3UI](images/sprint3UI.png "Sprint 3 UI")